nestedsoftware/flask_sqlalchemy_starter/readme.md

 <h2>Overview</h2>

 This project includes the basic boilerplate required to integrate SQLAlchemy with Flask.
-Alembic database upgrading is included. _Flask-SQLAlchemy extension is not used_: Among other things, a custom base class for SQLAlchemy declarative models is therefore not required.
+Alembic database upgrading is included. _Flask-SQLAlchemy extension is not used_: Among other things, a custom base class for SQLAlchemy declarative models that creates a dependency on Flask is therefore not required.

 <h2>Installation</h2>